 “Umm… No,” was Jeff’s response.

 I’m not certain if Jeff’s shaman friend still travels there by his undisclosed means.
 But I am fascinated by the idea of this other route to the moon.
-Often, there are an infinite variety of routes to the same goal, and the technology that we reach these ends through is normally just one possible solution.
+Often, there are an infinite variety of routes to the same goal, and I hope to explore these less traveled routes.
+By doing so, I hope to squeeze a bit more interest out of even the most tired tropes of image making.